eshaiyer/Autonomous-Race-Car/README(Lane_Detection).md

 ## Dataset and Preprocessing

 ### Lane Dataset
-The LaneDataset class prepares road images and their corresponding lane masks for training it:
+The LaneDataset class prepares road images and their corresponding lane masks for training it.
+Workflow of LaneDataset class:

 -Loads frames and their matching lane masks